DouglasTanno/tag-annotation/README.md

-4. Combination
+4. Combination:

 Besides the preditions made with acoustic or textural features, this paper proposed two combinations of both features, for further evaluation of tag classifications predictions.

-4.1.
-Early Fusion
+4.1 Early Fusion:

 This step consists in combining the train.arff and test.arff generated in the steps 1.1 and 1.2, with the ef_train.py and ef_test.py scripts, respectively.
 The train.arff and test.arff (248 features each), with the combination of the features of the input files, are generated in the script directory.